astik/experiment-mongo-change-stream-and-sse/README.md

 - SSE between express and react : https://alligator.io/nodejs/server-sent-events-build-realtime-app/
 - mongo change stream with java : https://github.com/spring-projects/spring-data-mongodb/blob/master/src/main/asciidoc/reference/change-streams.adoc
 - mongo db replica set : https://zgadzaj.com/development/docker/docker-compose/turning-standalone-mongodb-server-into-a-replica-set-with-docker-compose

+## Summary

+- in order to access Mongo's change stream, we need to enable oplog, and so, we need to enable replica set
+- replica set needs to be manually activated, what is don in this experiment is VERY dirty
+- using Mongo's change stream is very easy with NodeJS
+- broadcasting through SSE is very easy from NodeJS
+- proxy (in our case Nginx) needs specific configuration to allow SSE pass through (enable HTTP1.1 for example)
+- application stack is quite easy to set up once Mongo replica set is enabled

+- Docker configuration was the hardest part
+  - i'm quite a beginner with Docker
+  - node application containers need database container to be up and running as replica set, it means, we need to wait for container to be up (managed thanks to Docker _depends_on_ in _docker-compose.yml_), then we need to wait for database to be up (thanks to _Docker-wait-for.sh_ script in each application container) and finally we need to wait for _replica set_ to be available (thanks to polling `rs.status()`with Mongo CLI from each application container)